Air Canada reaches deal with flight attendant union to end strike, operations to gradually restart

 “Unpaid work is over.
 We have reclaimed our voice and our power," the union said in a statement.
 “When our rights were taken away, we stood strong, we fought back — and we secured a tentative agreement that our members can vote on.”

-Air Canada said it will gradually restart operations.
-Chief executive Michael Rousseau said restarting a major carrier is a complex undertaking.
-The airline said regular service may require seven to 10 days and some flights will be canceled until the schedule is stabilized.
+Chief executive Michael Rousseau said restarting a major carrier is a complex undertaking and said regular service may require seven to 10 days.
+Some flights will be canceled until the schedule is stabilized.

 “Full restoration may require a week or more, so we ask for our customers' patience and understanding over the coming days,” Rousseau said in a statement.